mozilla/quality.mozilla.org/plugins/restrict-categories/readme.txt

 == Changelog ==

+**Version 2.4**

+* Add pagination controls for Roles and Users.
+Customize number displayed using the Screen Options tab

 **Version 2.3**

 * Fix bug where custom taxonomies were being hidden on the Add Post screen
-* Added support for WPML categories

 **Version 2.2.2**